T_BIND(3NSL) | Networking Services Library Functions | T_BIND(3NSL) |

 from accepting connection indications.

-this function allows for more than one transport endpoint to be associated
+mode service, this function allows for more than one transport endpoint to

-with a protocol address, where the underlying transport provider supports
+be associated with a protocol address, where the underlying transport

-this capability (often in conjunction with value of a protocol-specific
+provider supports this capability (often in conjunction with value of a

-option).
-If a user attempts to bind a second transport endpoint to an
+protocol-specific option).
+If a user attempts to bind a second transport

-already bound protocol address when such capability is not supported for a
+endpoint to an already bound protocol address when such capability is not

 .